 As listed in Table 1, the maximum volume-average temperatures among the limiting power history points were predicted from the ELESTRES runs for each bundle and element ring.
-It was observed that the fuel bundle temperatures at bundle positions 1, 2, 11 and 12 were higher than those from Wolsong 2/3/4 design, calculated using the overpower envelope.
+It was observed that the fuel bundle temperatures at bundle positions 1, 2, 11 and 12 were higher than those from the Wolsong 2/3/4 design, calculated using the overpower envelope.
 Thus, the fuel elements ejected to the containment get oxidized faster at these fuel bundle locations and it is expected that the release fraction for the fission products gets larger.
-Furthermore, in case of the high power bundles, if more realistic power history is used, the pellet temperature is predicted lower.
+Furthermore, in the case of the high power bundles, if the more realistic power history is used, the pellet temperature is predicted lower.

-As shown in Figure 4, the fission product (iodine-131) distribution in the pellet shows similar trend to the fuel temperature.
-In case of high power bundle (bundle positions from 4 to 9), if existing overpower envelope is used, the iodine-131 inventory gets higher while in the case of low power bundle located at bundle positions 1, 2, 11, and 12, more realistic power history is used, it gets higher iodine-131 inventory.
-The final iodine-131calculated by both methods were 7977 and 7709 TBqs, respectively, which tells that the inventory gets higher if more realistic power history is used.
-The differences in the fuel temperature and fission product inventory are due to power refuelling effect, i.e. the change in the bundle power, and longer burnup if more realistic power history is used.
-Existing methodology predicted conservative fuel temperature and fission product inventory only for the high-power bundles.
+As shown in Figure 4, the fission product (iodine-131) distribution in the pellet shows a similar trend to the fuel temperature.
+In the case of the high power bundles (bundle positions from 4 to 9), if the existing overpower envelope is used, the iodine-131 inventory gets higher, while in the case of the low power bundle located at bundle positions 1, 2, 11, and 12, a higher iodine-131 inventory is predicted when the more realistic power history is used.
+The final iodine-131 inventories calculated by the two methods were 7977 and 7709 TBq, respectively, which indicates that the inventory gets higher if the more realistic power history is used.
+The fuel temperature and fission product inventory are due to the power refuelling effect, i.e. the change in the bundle power, and longer burnup if the more realistic power history is used.
+The existing methodology predicted conservative fuel temperature and fission product inventory only for the high-power bundles.

 The amount of fission product release after the end-fitting failure accident is calculated by the REDOU code [Reference 2] using the predicted temperatures and fission product inventory distributions.
 The REDOU code simulates the temperature transient of the fuel fragments as well as the fission product releases due to oxidation.
-The effect of high temperature at bundle positions 1, 2, 11, and 12 is expected small when using a more realistic power history since the REDOU code calculates oxidation conservatively at the condition of lower temperatures.
+The effect of high temperature at bundle positions 1, 2, 11, and 12 is expected to be small when using a more realistic power history since the REDOU code calculates oxidation conservatively at the condition of lower temperatures.
 The fission product release fractions due to oxidization at those locations are predicted to be 0.04.
-Also, because most of release occurs at highpower bundle region, where fuel temperature or release fraction is high, the difference in the fission product inventory from the low-power bundle does not affect the final fission product release amount.
-Therefore, the power history using the overpower envelope predicts conservatively in terms of final release amount because it shows higher fission product inventory and release fraction for high-power bundles.
+Also, because most of the release occurs at the high-power bundle region, where the fuel temperature or release fraction is high, the difference in the fission product inventory from the low-power bundle does not affect the final fission product release amounts conservatively because it shows higher fission product inventory and release fraction for the high-power bundles.

-4. Conclusions
+4. CONCLUSIONS

-A more realistic power history considering the refuelling effect from instantaneous physics simulations for Wolsong 2/3/4 core was applied by selecting high-power channel as a conservatism to calculate fission product release after an end-fitting failure took place.
+A more realistic power history considering the refuelling effect from instantaneous physics simulations for Wolsong 2/3/4 core was applied by selecting the high-power channel as a conservatism to calculate fission product releases after an end-fitting failure took place.

-The higher fuel temperature and more fission product inventory were predicted for low-power bundles (bundle positions 1, 2, 11 and 12) than the case using the current overpower envelope based on the time-average physics simulations.
-However, the case of high-power bundles, where most fission product releases are occurring, confirmed the conservatism in the current methodology by showing a very high fission product inventory release.
+Higher fuel temperature and larger fission product inventory were predicted for low-power bundles (bundle positions 1, 2, 11 and 12) than is the case using the current over-power envelope based on the time-average physics simulations.
+However, in the case of high-power bundles, where most fission product releases occur, the conservatism in the current methodology is confirmed by predictions of a very high fission product inventory release.